Three player chess

 Sanding

 After glueing, the joining edge of the board halves was not completely straight due to the complexity of the glue up.
 I fixed this by cutting off an unnoticeable amount with the track saw.
 I also sanded the top flat with the orbital sander, which took a while because of a height difference between the Jarrah and Marri tiles.
-I drilled four holes for magnets in the two sides of the board and then glued the magnets and wood plugs in.

 To finish the board I used 3 coats of Tung oil, sanding with 800 grit between each.
 Each coat left the surface slightly streaky so I sanded to 1200 on the final coat of Tung oil.
+Tung oil makes the board look nicer and hardens the wood for increased durability.
+It also makes it more waterproof, but because I only applied oil on the top side and not the felt side water slowly got absorbed through the felt side making the board bow.

-Hidden magnets Finished board
+Finished board

 Pieces